Vehrik/FarOut/Characters/2-Vitals.md

 DODGE
 -----
-0 || Natural Dodge [1] + Speed + Brain
+0 || Natural Defense [5] + Speed + Brain
 ----------------------------------------

     Health is closely tied with Dodge.
-When a Creature encounters a source of Damage, if the Accuracy value is less than or equal to the Creature's Dodge, it does not count as a Hit.
-Dodge is equivalent to a Creature's Natural Dodge (1 by default), plus the totals of its Speed and Brain Cores.
+When a Creature encounters a source of Damage, if the Difficulty of the damage source is less than or equal to the Creature's Dodge it does not count as a Hit.
+Dodge is equivalent to a Creature's Natural Defense (1 by default), plus the totals of its Speed and Brain Cores.
 A Creature's Dodge cannot be lower than 0.

+    A Creature is able to use a Reaction in order to perform an "Active Dodge", in which case it makes a Speed Challenge and uses the Attempt Score generated in place of its Dodge Vital.

 STRIDE
 ------